We are not just a neighborhood organization but a portal to community events, resources, and services.

 - Webster Elementary: 612-668-1210

-The Northeast Farmers Market is located right here in the Saint Anthony West Neighborhood.
-Each Saturday from 9 a.m. to 1 p.m. from June through mid-October, you’ll find fresh produce, crafts, entertainment and many other goodies to eat at the St. Boniface Church parking lot, University Avenue at 7th Avenue NE.
+The Northeast Farmers Market is located right here in the Saint Anthony West neighborhood at the St. Boniface Church parking lot, University Avenue at 7th Ave NE.
+Each Saturday from 9 a.m. to 1 p.m. from June through mid-October, you’ll find fresh produce, crafts, entertainment and many other goodies.
+The winter season (Nov–Apr) takes place at the Church parking lot on the first Saturday of the month, 11 am to 1 pm.